dominikgorczyca/dominikgorczyca/README.md

 <p align="center">
   I am a high-school student learning Web Development :school:.
 Despite still being unexperienced I have motivation to learn more and meet new people.
-Right now I am trying to finish [Scrimba Course](https://scrimba.com/learn/frontend) while also doing a lot of projects that will make me ready for a job :computer:.
+Right now I am trying to finish <a href="https://scrimba.com/learn/frontend">Scrimba Course</a> while also doing a lot of projects that will make me ready for a job :computer:.
 Wish me luck 🍀!
 </p>

 <h2 align="center">Technology</h2>